hyperevolnet/Terminator/README.md

 ## Acknowledgement
 Thank [Alex Yanko](https://x.com/LeopolisDream) for posting this work on X ([twitter](https://x.com/LeopolisDream/status/1804627325583327358)), which attracts more attention.
 Without his post, I decided not to release the code.
 Harvie Zhang independently conducted this project, which commenced in October 2022.
 I hope my `Terminator` could promote the exploration of novel network architecture.

-## Dicussion

-If you have any suggestion or question, you can contact me by harviezzw@gmail.com.